 Before moving to Richmond a year ago, Horn spent six months traveling and researching support programs for social entrepreneurs around Europe, Australia, and the United States.
 This experience revealed a problem in the world of social entrepreneurs: “A lot of large cities have infrastructures to support social entrepreneurs; however, mid-tier cities like Richmond do not.”
 Enter the Unreasonable Institute.

 The Unreasonable Institute is an accelerator.
 To people in the startup world, the word “accelerator” refers to a highly competitive program that will jump-start their businesses.
+People currently in the startup game should also be familiar with the word incubator.
+Incubators are slightly different to accelerators; you can read about the difference between incubator and accelerator here.
 Entrepreneurs apply for a place at an accelerator that will provide in-depth mentoring, speakers, and workshops all geared toward making their business a success.
 The Unreasonable Institute’s labs are mini-accelerators taking place all over the world, and when Horn saw the Institute was looking for volunteers to run its programs, she jumped at the opportunity to bring its philosophy to Richmond.
 “My cofounders and I often work with startups that address social challenges, but these don’t have access to a support program specifically tailored to the needs of social entrepreneurs.”

 The team received 33 applications and accepted eight entrepreneurs to take part in the program.
 “The impact is not necessarily exclusive to Richmond,” Horn explains.
 “For example, we have a Sudanese entrepreneur who is creating impact both here and abroad.
 He buys coffee from Sudanese refugees in Ethiopia and then sells it here in Richmond.
 He, therefore, raises awareness in the States and helps support livelihoods in Ethiopia.”
 The entrepreneurs range from a young woman bringing the STEAM program (Science, Technology, Engineering, Arts, & Math) to low-income, middle school girls of RVA to a team who is working to provide answers and clinical expertise to parents of children with autism.